Bridgta/public-lobby/README.md

 ## Public Lobby

 A Full Stack MERN Application in which users can contribute to crowd sourced lobyying efforts that hope to influence legislation, regulation, or other government decisions, actions, or policies in reflection of public interest.
+Users can view all trending and newly created bills before they are passed.

 [Public Lobby Front](https://github.com/Bridgta/public-lobby-react).